EEN421/EEN421.github.io/_posts/PowerShell_Stuff.md

 ---

-### Introduction & Use Case
+🧰 Intro – The PowerShell Toolbox You Didn’t Know You Needed

-As your friendly DevSecOpsDad, I’ve got two things that keep me up at night: 1) the youth-baseball banner sponsor chasing, and 2) unchecked drift across cloud, on-prem GPOs, RBAC chaos and those “ghost servers” (you know the kind) lurking past end-of-support.
+As your friendly DevSecOpsDad, I’ve got two things that keep me up at night: 1) the constant drift across cloud and on-prem environments, and 2) the ghosts of unpatched servers and lingering admin rights.

-This week I set aside my Traeger brisket (okay maybe just delayed it) and fired up the PowerShell ISE to build out a toolbox.
-Four scripts from the GitHub repo at EEN421 / “Powershell-Stuff” (yes, that’s the repo name) came up big in cleaning up the mess.
+This week I set aside my Traeger brisket (okay, maybe just delayed it a bit) and fired up the PowerShell ISE to build out a toolbox.
+Four scripts from the EEN421 PowerShell-Stuff repo came up big in cleaning up the mess — and they’ve earned a permanent spot in my rotation.

-Use case: You’re an MSSP or corporate security lead, and you need to build repeatable, automatable checks — not just one-offs.
-You want to shift left, catch configuration drift, GPO weakness, privilege creep, and end-of-life ghosts *before* the adversary does.
-Sound familiar?
-Good.
-Let’s dig in.
+If you’re an MSSP engineer, security architect, or just the kind of person who likes to know exactly what’s running in your network before the adversary does, this one’s for you.
+These scripts help you assess, audit, and automate — across your cloud, your directory, and your endpoints — all with the simplicity of native PowerShell.

+Grab your coffee, crack open VS Code, and let’s dig in.

 ---